 SSA is responsible for determining whether a claim meets all of the requirements for payment and the amount to be paid.
-The State VR agency must file a claim for payment for each individual case for which it is seeking payment.
-State VR agencies must submit a claim to SSA on the SSA-199 (Vocational Rehabilitation Provider Claim) form (or a computer generated version of the form).
+A State VR agency must file a claim for payment for each individual case for which it is seeking payment.
+State VR agencies must submit a claim to SSA using the SSA-199 (Vocational Rehabilitation Provider Claim) form (or a computer-generated version of the form).
 It must contain all the required documentation, and conform to all the requirements for payment.
-The preferred method of submission is by upload or input through the SSA portal.
-Those claims can immediately be seen on pending lists through the portal.
-Mailed claims will experience significant lag time showing on the pending list, and being available for processing.
+The required method of submission is by upload or input through the SSA Portal.
+The SSA Portal displays the status of claims in real-time.